mosTavassoli/IS-SunTech/ReportToBe.md

 <!-- Write no change if the portfolio remains as in As Is

-Otherwise list here the new portfolio, highlighting new applications, and abandoned applications. --> there is a developed internally integrated central app with multiple functions which is providing the web interface access to all departments and providing the services that they need instead of separately using different vendors app for each departments.
+Otherwise list here the new portfolio, highlighting new applications, and abandoned applications. --> There is a developed internally integrated central app with multiple functions which is providing the web interface access to all departments and providing the services that they need instead of separately using different vendor's app for each department.

 #### Selection